Click for Silver City, New Mexico Forecast

 Moderate

 Take Trail #l60 from Woody's Corral up "Thousand Mile Ridge" for about 3 miles.
 After turning right towards McKenna Park, the trail goes along a narrow ridge, on your right is the head of Cliff Dweller canyon.
-After going 3/4 of a mile, take a right and hike 2 miles down EE Canyon, which is very green and shady in the summertime.
+After going 3/4 of a mile, take a right and hike 2 miles down EE canyon, through an area that was formerly green and shady, but now, as you will have noticed earlier in the hike, has been scorched by the Miller fire during the summer of 2011.
 Keep an eye open for the spring.
 When you run into the West Fork, hike downstream to the Cliff Dwellings parking lot and then 1 mile down the road back to Woody's Corral.

 Little Bear Canyon